AJ-Levy/Glowbat/README.md

 Provide instructions to install the game:

 ### Prerequisites:
-- Software or dependencies required to run the game (e.g., Unity, Python, etc.).
+- Unity (version 6.0 or higher recommended)

 ### Steps: